Fujifilm X-Trans sensor

-The Fujifilm X-Trans is a sensor developed by Fujifilm and used in its Fujifilm X series cameras.
+The Fujifilm X-Trans is a sensor with a colour filter array arrangement developed by Fujifilm and used in its Fujifilm X series cameras.
 Unlike most sensors featuring a conventional Bayer filter array, X-Trans sensors have a unique 6 by 6 pattern of photosites.
 Fujifilm claims that this layout can minimise moiré effects, and in turn increase resolution by eliminating the need for a low-pass filter.

 Details

 Typical Bayer sensor arrays have RGB photosites in a repeated 2 by 2 pattern.
 When it overlaps with a regular pattern that is being captured, a new interference pattern can occur that does not exist in real life.
-In contrast, X-Trans sensors have a more randomised pattern of RGB photosites than conventional Bayer array sensors, reducing the likelihood of interference and removing a need for a low-pass filter that lowers image resolution.
-See U.S. Patent 8,531,563.
+In contrast, X-Trans sensors have a more irregular pattern of RGB photosites than conventional Bayer array sensors, reducing the likelihood of interference and removing a need for a low-pass filter that lowers image resolution.

-Conventional Bayer sensors can also produce false colour as they do not have R and B photosites in some horizontal and vertical lines, Fujifilm claims that X-Trans sensors on the other hand have an improved colour reproduction due to all horizontal and vertical lines containing at least one R, G and B pixels.
+Conventional Bayer sensors can also produce false colour as they do not have R and B photosites in some horizontal and vertical lines, Fujifilm claims that X-Trans sensors on the other hand have an improved colour reproduction due to all horizontal and vertical lines containing at least one R, G and B pixel out of every 6.

 Fuji claims that APS-C sized X-Trans sensors, while being physically smaller, have a greater perceived resolution than the number of pixels on the sensor and are said to be on par with some full frame sensors.

-X-Trans sensors are said to be manufactured for Fujifilm by Sony Corporation.

 While the first three generations of X-Trans sensors are front-illuminated, the fourth generation uses the principle of backside illumination.
 This improves noise levels and image quality.